 Occupational Safety and Health Statistics

-The Occupational Safety & Health Statistics (OSHS) is a unit within the Labor Market Information Division of the Alabama Department of Labor.
+Division of the Alabama Department of Labor.
 The statistics are compiled from the Survey of Occupational Injuries & Illnesses (SOII) and the Census of Fatal Occupational Injuries (CFOI).
 This data is collected in cooperation with the United States Department of Labor’s Bureau of Labor Statistics.

-Survey of Occupational Injuries and Illnesses (SOII)
+Survey of Occupational Injuries and Illnesses (SOII) |

 The Survey of Occupational Injuries and Illnesses (SOII) estimates the number and frequency of workplace injuries and illnesses based on logs kept by Alabama employers during the year.
 The survey includes a sample of approximately 3,900 companies in Alabama.
 Nonfatal recordable workplace injuries and illnesses are those that result in one or more of the following: loss of consciousness, days away from work, restricted work activity or job transfer, and medical treatment beyond first aid.
 Each case includes a summary of the illness/injury, along with demographic and case data.
 SOII estimates provide an indicator of the magnitude of, and trends in, occupational safety and health problems.
-The estimates can be useful to policymakers, employers, insurance carriers, industrial hygienists, manufacturers of safety equipment, researches, and others concerned with job safety and health.
+The estimates can be useful to policymakers, employers,

-Census of Fatal Occupational Injuries (CFOI)
+Census of Fatal Occupational Injuries (CFOI) |

 The Census of Fatal Occupational Injuries (CFOI) is conducted in cooperation with the Bureau of Labor Statistics.
 This census collects a comprehensive count of work-related fatal injuries, along with descriptive data on their circumstances.
 The reliability of the census comes from its multiple data sources, such as: death certificates, workers’ compensation records, news media, and OSHA reports.
 These detailed accounts allow the safety and health community to identify specific life-threatening hazards.
-CFOI data allows safety and health experts to monitor the number and types of deadly work injuries over time, allowing them to focus on work settings that have particularly high risks.
+CFOI data allows safety and health experts to

-OSHA Log Data
+OSHA Log Data |

-Links and Additional Information
+Links and Additional Information |

 U.S. Bureau of Labor Statistics Reporting on Injuries, Illnesses, and Fatalities